 CRT is for:

 - Children or adults who are mildly nearsighted.

 - Those who don’t want to wear glasses or contacts during the day.

 - Those who have no health issues affecting their eyes.

 CRT lenses are made from an overnight contact lens material designed specifically for this purpose.
 You’ll put the lenses in every night before you go to bed.

 When you remove your lenses in the morning, your reshaped cornea will allow light to focus correctly on the retina.
-The result is clear, natural vision for all or most of your waking hours.
+The result is a clear, natural vision for all or most of your waking hours.

 Most patients have rapid improvement in the first few days of treatment and achieve their optimum vision in 10 to 14 days.